limbosworld/NMS-The-Purge/README.md

 ## Description

 If you are a long-time player or chronic restarter (like me), this will help you each time you want to start a new save.
 When you load this save, you will be about 5 minutes away from completing The Purge which is the last of the main storyline missions.
-#### This quick start save is also great to use for testing and tinkering without having to listen to Artemis, Apollo or Null pinging you in the background.
+#### This quick start save is also great to use for testing and tinkering without having to listen to Artemis, Apollo or -null- pinging you in the background.
 Hack away at the save file and if something goes wrong, just re-paste this JSON and start over.

 ##